Countries using DAB/DMB: Singapore

-Slovenia

-Regular DAB+ transmission in Slovenia began on 19.
-September 2016 from seven transmitters, which all broadcast on 215.072 MHz, multiplex 10D.
-67% of households and 89% of highways and expressways are covered, as of September 2016.
-First and only multiplex is currently broadcasting all national programmes (4) and some commercial programmes (9), bringing total number of programmes to 14, with all major radio stations announcing, that they are interested in broadcasting in digital technology in the near future.

-Once the first multiplex is filled with radio content (about 20 programmes), tenders for additional multiplexes will be published.

-Until November 2013 Slovenia's public broadcaster, RTV Slovenia, broadcast four DAB services - Prvi program, Val 202, Ars and Radio Slovenia International from Krvavec transmitter on a trial multiplex 12B (frequency 225.648 MHz, vertical polarization) covering the capital city of Ljubljana and central Slovenia.
-About half a million people, or 22.5% of the population, were potentially able to receive DAB transmissions.
-In January it was announced that they have obtained a frequency allocation for a national network of DAB+ transmitters, covering 73% of Slovene households and 89% of highways and expressways.
-Test broadcasting on said frequency began on 2.
-September 2016 from Krvavec transmitter, shortly after that RTV Slovenia began nationwide regular transmission on 19.
-September 2016.

 South Africa

 The Joint SADIBA/NAB Digital Radio DAB+ Trial Working group's application for a high–powered DAB+ trial licence has been approved.
 The trial licence was granted to the South African Broadcasting Corporation (the applicant on behalf of the NAB radio members) by the regulator, the Independent Communications Authority of South Africa (ICASA).
 The trial will run from 1 April 2014 to 31 March 2015, and Sentech will be the signal distributor for the duration of the trial.

 The SADIBA/NAB Working group is encouraged by the commitment of all stakeholders in putting digital radio firmly on the South African broadcasting agenda.

 The South African DAB+ trial will consist of two high power transmitting stations (10 kW transmitter power) 100 kW ERP situated in Johannesburg and Pretoria in the province of Gauteng.
 The trial will operate as a SFN in VHF band III on Channel 13F on a frequency of 239.200 MHz.
 This will happen after coverage verification at transmitter powers of 2 kW, 5 kW, and 10 kW.
 The total area covered by the trial is 21185km2 and the total gross population covered is 10 705 387 (21.5% of total SA population).
 It is envisaged that between 18 and 20 radio from the Public, Commercial and Community sectors will participate in the trial.
 The trial will allow the testing of: